This procedure sets forth guidelines to assist state-operated campuses of the State

 A notice of solicitation (i.e., by phone, letter or email) should be sent to:

-The NYS certified MWBE vendors, as identified in the Goal Setting form (7557-115).
+The NYS certified MWBE vendors, as developed through the goal setting process.

 Note: A disclaimer may be included to state that the MWBE vendor list is not prequalified

 by the campus.